UW campus with Drumheller Fountain and buildings

 What will you miss about the College?

-I will miss the wonderful, kind, smart, hard-working, creative people—faculty, staff, and students—throughout the college.
-Their work inspires me and reminds me on a daily basis (to quote one of our Guiding Principles) why we are here.
-I’ll also miss my phenomenal dean’s office colleagues.
-They bring their “A” game and a keen sense of humor to the office every day, through thick and thin, and I’ll miss them very much.
+I will miss the wonderful, kind, smart, hard-working, creative people — faculty, staff, and students — throughout the College.
+Their work inspires me and reminds me on a daily basis why we are here.
+I’ll also miss my phenomenal Dean’s Office colleagues.
+They bring their “A” game and a keen sense of humor to the office every day, through thick and thin.

 What do you think the future of the liberal arts looks like?
 How can liberal arts degrees continue to remain valuable in our current moment and beyond?